 Hello, tea babies!
-I say that as I don't know about you, but I am excitedly anticipating the quickly approaching, and lovely Mother's Day!
+I say that as I don't know about you, but I am excitedly anticipating the quickly approaching holiday (one month away), and lovely Mother's Day!
 We all have mothers in our lives.
-Whether it be your biological mother, a mother figure in your life, your grandmother, aunt, sister, friend, or anyone who holds the title of "mama", this year, May 9th, is a time to celebrate them, all the both big and little things that they have taught us, and all that they do for us.
+Whether it be your biological mother, a mother figure in your life, your grandmother, aunt, sister, friend, or anyone who holds the title of "mama", this year, May 8th, is a time to celebrate them, all the both big and little things that they have taught us, and all that they do for us.

 In terms of tea, it is not unheard of for us to have customers come in and tell us about how their mothers introduced them to tea or fond memories that they recall of enjoying tea with their mother.
 As a child, my mother introduced my siblings and me to tea at a young age, and it began a lifelong love for the beverage.
 In today's blog post, we want to recommend a few teas for mom's to offer their children, as an alternative to high sugar, and often from concentrate, juices.
 We'll also, first, introduce an easy way to make these teas that ensures that you always have them on hand!
 We know our mom's don't have a ton of time to be sparing brewing tea so we want to save any free moments for more time with the kiddos.

 One of our delicious teas, that is especially fun for kids to not only drink but also, to watch steep is our Three Flower Burst.
 This tea is not only delightfully delicious and light, but it actually really "blooms" as it steeps.
 As this is kind of a hard thing to picture, I'm going to include a gif below.
 Kids absolutely love watching this tea as it steeps and blooms within either the kettle or glass!
 Heck, I love watching this tea!
 It is very similar and reminiscent of the animal sponge capsules that I had as a kid and that I'm sure many of you remember.
 Oh how I loved those!